ckongz/Who-Knows-Php/README.md

-# Who-Knows-Php
+🎵 Who-Knows-PHP

 Who-Knows-PHP is a PHP project that displays the song “But Who Knows?” by Daniel Caesar using variables, arrays, operators, and type juggling.
-The lyrics are dynamically rendered in styled HTML sections, including verses, choruses, bridge, and outro.
+The lyrics are dynamically rendered in styled HTML sections, including verses, choruses, bridge, and outro. 💻🎶

-Features
+✨ Features

-Stores song info with PHP variables ($title, $artist, $mood)
+🎤 Stores song info with PHP variables ($title, $artist, $mood)

-Uses arrays for nouns, verbs, adjectives, and song sections
+📝 Uses arrays for nouns, verbs, adjectives, and song sections

-Demonstrates operators (+, ., .= ) and type juggling
+➕ Demonstrates operators (+, ., .= ) and type juggling

-Outputs lyrics dynamically in HTML with simple CSS styling
+🌸 Outputs lyrics dynamically in HTML with simple CSS styling

-How to Run
+🚀 How to Run

-Place the project folder in your PHP server directory.
+📂 Place the project folder in your PHP server directory.

-Open song.php in a browser via your local server (e.g., http://localhost/Who-Knows-PHP/song.php).